-You will need to include budget for evaluation and reporting in the 'Evaluation' costs category within the project costs section of your application, for both development and delivery phases.
+You will need to include budget for evaluation and reporting in the 'Evaluation' costs category within the project costs section of your application.

 Full cost recovery

 If you are an organisation in the voluntary sector (for example, you might have a board of trustees and be funded by grants and donations), we can cover a proportion of your organisation's overheads through full cost recovery.